What Is the MSCI All Country World Index (ACWI)?

 Some Alternatives to the ACWI

 While the MSCI All Country World Index (ACWI) may be the most popular, there are several other indices used for global exposure, too.
-The two most popular alternatives are the FTSE All World Index and the S&P World Index, which offer similar diversification and have multiple associated ETFs for individual investors to invest in.
+The two most popular alternatives are the Financial Times Stock Exchange (FTSE) All World Index and the S&P World Index, which offer similar diversification and have multiple associated ETFs for individual investors.